kubos/kubos/docs/kubos-development.md

 # Developing Kubos Modules

-The top level [Kubos](https://github.com/kubostech/kubos) project contains all of the kubos source modules and targets.
+The top level [Kubos](https://github.com/kubostech/kubos) project contains all of the Kubos source modules and targets.

 ## Getting Started